-- Wear clothing that allows freedom of movement
+- Wear clothing that allows freedom of movement.

-- Don’t overdo it — stretching shouldn’t hurt or burn
+- Don’t overdo it — stretching shouldn’t hurt or burn.

-- Don’t bounce — hold the position for a count of at least 20
+- Don’t bounce — hold the position for a count of at least 20.

-- Give yourself plenty of space to lie down or move around
+- Give yourself plenty of space to lie down or move around.

-- Repeat the exercise three to five times during a workout, and schedule it for every day or every other day
+- Repeat the exercise three to five times during a workout, and schedule it for every day or every other day.

-In addition to stretching for disc pain relief, a physician might suggest several other methods of conservative treatment to manage the symptoms associated with a bulging or herniated disc.
+In addition to stretching for disc pain relief, a physician may suggest several other methods of conservative treatment to manage the symptoms associated with a bulging or herniated disc.
 These methods can include over-the-counter or prescription medication, other forms of exercise, behavior modification or rest.
 If chronic neck or back pain persists after weeks or months of conservative treatment, a physician may suggest surgery as an option.

 Rather than settle for traditional open back surgery, consider the more effective alternatives available at Laser Spine Institute.
 Our minimally invasive discectomy and stabilization procedure can treat damaged discs ranging from mild to severe.
 Depending on the severity of the damage, the surgeon may choose to remove just a small piece of the damaged disc that is compressing the nerve or remove the entire disc altogether and insert a more supportive artificial disc and bone grafts.